scottchiefbaker/mustache.php/CONTRIBUTING.md

  3. Run the test suite. `composer install` then run `vendor/bin/phpunit` from the project directory.
  4. Please add tests tests for your change!
  5. Make the tests pass.
+ 6. Auto-format. `composer install` then run `vendor/bin/php-cs-fixer fix` from the project directory.
  6. Push your fork to GitHub and submit a pull request against the `main` branch.